sabago/TightBindingHamiltonian_Si/README.md

 # TightBindingHamiltonian_Si
-This is a code to plot the band structure of diamond structure Si run in the UBUNTU Python IDE, "SPYDER" which uses the "numpy" and "matplotlib" modules among others.
+This is code to plot the band structure of diamond structure Si run in the UBUNTU Python IDE, "SPYDER" which uses the "numpy" and "matplotlib" modules among others.
 The code involves generation of the tight binding Hamiltonian of diamond